ivan-ristovic/the-godfather/TheGodfather/Modules/README.md

 ---

 ### bank transfer
-*Transfer funds from one account to another.*
+*Transfer funds from your account to another one.*

 **Aliases:**
 `lend`